0xPARC/0xparc-intro-book/src/oram.typ

 to access a block, it will appear to the server to reside at a random location.

-Indeed, this scheme gives a secure #emph[one-time] ORAM scheme, i.e., it provides security if every block is accessed only once.
-However, if the client needs to access each block multiple times, then the access patterns will leak statistical information such as frequency (i.e., how often the same block is accessed) and co-occurrence (i.e., how likely two blocks are accessed together).
+Indeed, this scheme gives a secure #emph[one-time] ORAM scheme: it provides security if every block is accessed only once.
+However, if the client needs to access each block multiple times, then the access patterns will leak statistical information such as frequency (how often the same block is accessed) and co-occurrence (how likely two blocks are accessed together).
 As mentioned earlier, one can
 #cite("https://www.ndss-symposium.org/wp-content/uploads/2017/09/06_1.pdf", "leverage")
 such statistical information to infer sensitive